 Anaphylaxis can be caused by allergies to many environmental agents.
 The common ones are:

 In addition to allergens, physical exertion can cause anaphylaxis.
 This is known as exercise-induced anaphylaxis.
 Some forms of anaphylaxis are called idiopathic (unknown cause).
+Recently, the term “spontaneous anaphylaxis” is used in lieu of idiopathic anaphylaxis.
 Doctors diagnose this condition when they rule out the contribution from environmental factors.

 Symptoms of anaphylaxis often appear quickly.
 They often appear within minutes of exposure to an allergen (a substance which causes an allergic reaction).
 In a few cases, reactions have been delayed as much as 12 to 24 hours.
 Symptoms of anaphylaxis include:

 Dizziness, fainting, rapid or weak heartbeat